Lord Otho FitzGerald: Early life

-Political career
+His paternal grandparents were William FitzGerald, 2nd Duke of Leinster and Emilia Olivia St George (a daughter of the 1st Baron St George).
+His maternal grandparents were General Charles Stanhope, 3rd Earl of Harrington and Jane Fleming (a daughter of Sir John Fleming, 1st Baronet), a lady of the Bedchamber to the Queen Charlotte.

+Career

 Fitzgerald was an officer in the Royal Horse Guards and served as a Gentleman of the Bedchamber to the Lord-Lieutenant of Ireland.
 He entered the House of Commons in 1865 as member for Kildare, a seat he held until 1874.
 In 1866 he was sworn of the Privy Council and made Treasurer of the Household under Lord Russell, a post he only held until the fall of the Liberal government in June of that year.
 He returned to office as Comptroller of the Household under William Gladstone in 1868, a post he retained until the government fell in 1874.